webpack/webpack.js.org/content/concepts/output.md

 You developed your library in a very modular fashion using all the power of webpack.
 But have you thought how your users are going to consume it?
 Here’s where `libraryTarget` config comes in.

-_First a quick note, to give your library a name (you should), set the output.library config to it._
+_To give your library a name, set the `output.library` config to it._

 The following options are supported:

-`target: "var"` - (default) When your library is loaded, the **return value of your entry point** will be assigned to a variable:
+`libraryTarget: "var"` - (default) When your library is loaded, the **return value of your entry point** will be assigned to a variable:

 ```javascript
 var yourLib = _entry_return_;

 // your users will use your library like:
 yourLib.doSomething();
 ```
 (Not specifying a `output.library` will cancel this var configuration)

-`target: "this"` - When your library is loaded, the **return value of your entry point** will be assigned to this, the meaning of `this` is up to you:
+`libraryTarget: "this"` - When your library is loaded, the **return value of your entry point** will be assigned to this, the meaning of `this` is up to you:

 ```javascript
 this["yourLib"] = _entry_return_;

 // your users will use your library like:
 this.yourLib.doSomething();
 yourLib.doSomething(); //if this is window
 ```

-`target: "commonjs"` - When your library is loaded, the return value of your entry point will be part of the exports object.
+`libraryTarget: "commonjs"` - When your library is loaded, the return value of your entry point will be part of the exports object.
 As the name implies, this is used in commonjs environments:

 ```javascript
 exports["yourLib"] = _entry_return_;

 //your users will use your library like:
 require("yourLib").doSomething();
 ```

-`target: "commonjs2"` - When your library is loaded, the return value of your entry point will be part of the exports object.
+`libraryTarget: "commonjs2"` - When your library is loaded, the return value of your entry point will be part of the exports object.
 As the name implies, this is used in commonjs environments:

 ```javascript
 module.exports = _entry_return_;

 //your users will use your library like:
 require("yourLib").doSomething();
 ```

 _Wondering the difference between commonjs and commonjs2?
-Check [this](https://github.com/webpack/webpack/issues/1114) out.
-(They are pretty much the same)_
+Check [this](https://github.com/webpack/webpack/issues/1114) out (they are pretty much the same)._

-`target: "amd "` - In this case webpack will surround you library with an AMD.
+`libraryTarget: "amd "` - In this case webpack will surround you library with an AMD.
 But there is a very important pre-requisite, your entry chunk must be defined with the define property, if not, webpack wil create the AMD module, but without dependencies.
 I learned this the hard way, it’s logical but not obvious I think.
 Anyway… the output will be something like this:

 ```javascript